Signs for Change

 Following the call for the reimagination of public and civic space, LAND launches Signs For Change, a city-wide public art-initiative that reconsiders the power and influence of symbols, signs, and messages.
 Signs For Change prompts artists to challenge and speak to civic-institutions in a series of flags, posters, and signs hosted at sites throughout Los Angeles.

-Informed by artists’ responses to the ongoing civil unrest, Signs For Change follows their lead of making signs that function for public use.
-The works will be available for wide dissemination, as well as an edition format, with 50% of the proceeds going back to support the sustainability of the project and shared with the artist, and 50% being donated to social justice-facing organizations of the artist’s choosing.
+Informed by artists’ responses to the ongoing call for equality, Signs For Change follows their lead of making signs that function for public use.
+The works will be available for wide dissemination, as well as an edition format, with 50% of the proceeds going back to support the sustainability of the project and shared with the artist, and 50% being donated to community-based and social justice-facing organizations of the artist’s choosing.

 Signs For Change hopes to engender a new paradigm for civic participation that is artist-driven and collectively executed.